- HOME

 Review how digitally enabled your customer interactions and experiences are.
 Look at:

-• Can customers easily interact with you through their preferred channels?
-Some customers prefer chat, others email, and others phone.
-Mature organizations let customers choose their channel while maintaining consistent service quality across all options.
+Can customers easily interact with you through their preferred channels?
+Some customers prefer chat; others prefer email; and still others prefer phone.
+Mature organizations let customers choose their channels while maintaining consistent service quality across all options.

-• Do you have a unified view of customer interactions across channels?
-When a customer contacts you, can support see their recent purchases, previous inquiries, and website activity?
+Do you have a unified view of customer interactions across channels?
+When a customer contacts you, can support see their recent purchases, previous inquiries, and website activities?
 Unified views prevent customers from repeating information and enable personalized service.

 For instance, if customers have to call or email for basic requests that could be handled through self-service portals, or if your website, app, and support team have different information about the same customer, your customer engagement maturity needs work.

-Once you assess these dimensions, you will see patterns that place you in a particular maturity stage.
+Once you assess these dimensions, you'll see patterns that place you in a particular maturity stage.
 Some areas might be more advanced than others.
 That's normal.
 The goal is to identify where to focus improvement efforts for the biggest impact on overall digital maturity.

 Build applications that accelerate digital maturity with Zoho Creator

-Moving through digital transformation maturity stages requires the right tools.
-Traditional development approaches are too slow and expensive.
-You need a faster way to build the custom applications that drive digital operations forward.
+Moving through the stages of digital transformation maturity requires the right tools.
+But traditional development approaches are too slow and expensive; you need a faster way to build the custom applications that drive digital operations forward.

-Zoho Creator is an AI-powered low-code application development platform that helps organizations rapidly advance their digital capabilities without extensive coding.
-From the Initial stage, trying to reach Emerging or Defined, pushing toward Managed, Zoho Creator accelerates progress at every level.
+Zoho Creator s an AI-powered low-code application development platform that helps organizations rapidly advance their digital capabilities without extensive coding.
+Whether yours is in the Initial stage, trying to reach Emerging or Defined, or pushing toward Managed, Zoho Creator accelerates progress at every level.

 Here's how Zoho Creator helps you build digital maturity:

-• AI-assisted app creation: Use the CoCreator, powered by Zia, to build applications through simple conversation.
-Describe what you need and let AI generate forms, workflows, and database structures, reducing development time from days to a few minutes.
+- AI-assisted app creation: Use the CoCreator, powered by Zia, to build applications through simple conversation.
+Reduce development time from days to a few minutes by describing what you need and letting AI generate forms, workflows, and database structures.

 You can start with a simple task tracker to digitize your first processes or build a complex custom ERP to integrate operations across departments.
 Zoho Creator meets you where you are and grows with your digital maturity.